-RSGP8XX - RESEARCH GROUP (REQUIRED, 1 UNIT)
+RSGP8XX - RESEARCH LAB (REQUIRED, 1 UNIT)

 All students in the Ph.D.
-Program are required to participate in faculty-led research groups during their second and third years in the program.
-In order for students to obtain a grade in Research Group, and in accordance with APA requirements, all research groups require completion of an annual (Spring quarter) ratings form for each student, available on Pearson, and entitled Research Group Annual Progress Report.
-Contact instructor for specific details of each faculty-led research group.
+Program are required to participate in faculty-led research labs during their second and third years in the program.
+Lab related accomplishments are documented as part of the APA required Annual Student Evaluation.
+Contact instructors for specific details of each faculty-led research lab.